informatimago/theorie-relative-de-la-monnaie/source-en/formalisation.rst

 ----------

-Freedom is defined as a symetry principle: (non-nuisance) make no harm to oneself and to others .
+Freedom is defined as a symetry principle: (non-nuisance) make no harm to oneself and to others.

 b) Value
 ---------

-We call value any economic good, tangible,energetic, immaterial, spatial or temporal.
+We call value any economic good, tangible, energetic, immaterial, spatial or temporal.
 For example, you could assign a value to a fruit, to electricity, to software, to land or to education.
 The principle of relativity denies any absolute measure of value.
 Any